mattbierner/beatsy-support/README.md

 ## Providing feedback

 Right now, the app is in private testing with Test Flight.
-If you are interested in becoming part of the beta, please fill out this form: TODO
+If you are interested in becoming part of the beta, please fill out this form: https://forms.gle/LSrG1oXedWQv3TDc7

 While testing, you can either file bugs and suggestion through the TestFlight app or on this repository.
 Make sure to include steps to reproduce any bugs.